 Everything is online based so it does require lots of discipline.
 I have heard of students dropping out because they do not have the discipline to do self-paced courses in a timely manner.
 One student who dropped out told me that he needs to be in the same classroom as the teacher and be able to interact, otherwise, he cannot remain attentive.
 Studying online successfully also means not being busy by opening other screens while the lecture is playing.
 You have to be focused.

-In aqeeda, the university follows Athari (أثري) creed and in fiqh it is mainly Hanbali.
-Dr. Bilal Phillips only teaches the aqeedah courses, first semester of Arabic, and the evolution of fiqh course, which discusses how the four schools of thought in jurisprudence came to be.
+In aqeeda, the university follows Athari (أثري) creed and in fiqh it is mainly Hanbali influenced.
+Dr. Bilal Phillips only teaches the aqeedah courses, first two semesters of Arabic, and the evolution of fiqh course, which discusses how the four schools of thought in jurisprudence came to be.

 If you are looking to have a deeper connection with your faith and want an affordable program that will solidify fundamentals of the religion for you and give you the tools to be able to figure things out at a basic to intermediate level, then this is the course for you.